-Documentation provided at the NIST sponsored CFAST/FAST website, http://fast.nist.gov/, supplemented by informal communications, was used as the basis for establishing the responses for this requirement.
+Documentation provided at the NIST sponsored CFAST website, http://fast.nist.gov/, supplemented by informal communications, was used as the basis for establishing the responses for this requirement.

 NIST has recently documented a verification and validation of CFAST in an internal report.
-This efforts should be included in the gap analysis.
+When it becomes available, the conclusions in the NIST report should be included in the gap analysis.